 Below are some completed risk-benefit assessments that may be used during Forest School sessions.
 It is important to note that these may be adapted for the group of children, or individuals, updated due to new risks and/or benefits identified.
 The risk-benefit assessments will be regularly reviewed by the Forest School Leader.
-New risk-benefit assessments will be completed for different activities.
 The aim is for in the long run children will start to identify risks in an activity but the benefits too.